-Oregon Wildlife Foundation staff requests \$5,944.22 for the 2022 field season of the Wallowa Wolverine and Forest Carnivore Project.
+Oregon Wildlife Foundation staff requested \$5,944.22 for the 2022 field season of the Wallowa Wolverine and Forest Carnivore Project.
 This is a one of the Foundation's fiscally sponsored projects.
 It uses camera monitoring and winter tracking to determine the persistence of wolverines in Northeast Oregon and to gain valuable insights into the population status of sympatric carnivores.
 The aim of this project is to provide land managers with better tools for the stewardship of wolverines and other forest predators in this region.
+A motion was made and seconded to approve this request.
+The motion passed with unanimous vote.